Rakt Sambandh: Plot

 Savita invites all of her sisters to her place.
 Yuvraj goes with Sandhya as he feared that she might disclose to everybody about getting fooled.
 Neeraj is threatened.
-Sandhya gets more suspicious and hence she put her phone with an ongoing call in Yuvraj's coat to understand what was going on.
+Sandhya becomes more suspicious and hence she put her phone with an ongoing call in Yuvraj's coat to understand what was going on.
 From the room phone, Sandhya hears Yuvraj and Neeraj were fighting.
 And Neeraj told him that he was a eunuch and Sandhya heard it.
 But Yuvraj discovered Sandhya's plan and that she knew the secret.
 Later Yuvraj tortured Sandhya every day.

 When Yuvraj and DK were drunk, Sandhya discovered that her father was killed by the Jagirdars.
 DK tried to rape Sandhya as Yuvraj wanted a child but Neeraj saved her from being raped.
 On the day of Sandhya father's Shraddh, Sandhya and Neeraj came to her sister’s house but Yuvraj noticed them and forcibly took Sandhya to a hill where Sandhya took control of the car and Yuvraj exited the car but Sandhya remained inside the car and the car fell down the hill.
 Yuvraj could not find her body but Gayatri Devi was following Yuvraj and she took Sandhya out of the car and took her to hospital.

 Sandhya got her eyesight back due to this mishap.
 Gayatri Devi told her that she would take revenge by returning to the home but only as blind Sandhya.
 Pankaj discloses to everybody that he saw Vrinda in a village.
 They found Vrinda and ask her for help to which she agreed but demanded much money.
 Actually Vrinda was Sandhya but she was acting.
 After some time Anjali started loving Neeraj and thus Sandhya was in trouble as she too loved Neeraj.

 But the show ended happily as Sandhya married Neeraj, Anjali married Amol.
 DK and Yuvraj were arrested and Sarla was milles.